SEO Intermediate Updated 2026-03-22

 What is Link Bait?

-Link bait is content specifically designed to attract backlinks from other websites — such as original research, free tools, data studies, or provocative opinion pieces — by providing something uniquely valuable or shareable.
+Link bait is content specifically designed to attract backlinks from other websites.
+Such as original research, free tools, data studies, or provocative.

 Link bait is content created with the primary goal of earning backlinks from other websites naturally, without direct outreach or link exchanges.